UN offensive into North Korea: Demining Wonsan Harbour (10-25 October)

 The menace of shore batteries was removed on 17 October when ROK I Corps, which had already captured Wonsan, gained control of the peninsulas and islands commanding the harbor approaches, however, casualties from mines continued.
 On 18 October two ROK Navy vessels struck mines in the Wonsan area; one was disabled at the entrance to the harbor, and the other, a minesweeper, was sunk.
 The next day a Japanese minesweeper struck a mine and sank.
 The risk of sending transports with troops to the beaches was still great.
 The presence of ground mines in the shallow water made necessary a thorough magnetic sweep of the close-in approaches to the landing beaches.
 Because troops of ROK I Corps were now well past Wonsan, the military situation did not warrant an unnecessary risk in unloading the Marine units.
-Admiral Struble, therefore, recommended that they not be unloaded on 20 October as planned, but that D-day be deferred until the minesweeping could be completed.
-Admiral Joy and General MacArthur concurred.
+Struble, therefore, recommended that they not be unloaded on 20 October as planned, but that D-day be deferred until the minesweeping could be completed; Joy and MacArthur concurred.
 A report from the minesweeper group on 23 October indicated that a channel free of mines had been swept to Blue-Yellow Beach, but that sweeping of the beach area itself was being continued.
-At a conference on board the USS Missouri the next day, Admiral Struble decided that landings could start on the 25th; actually they did not begin until the morning of the 26th.
+At a conference on board the USS Missouri the next day, Struble decided that landings could start on the 25th; actually they did not begin until the morning of the 26th.
 The conference on the 24th also decided that the minesweepers should clear the Wonsan inner harbor.
 Then they were to sweep the approaches to Hungnam to clear that port.
-General Almond had urged this so that logistical support could be centered there for the X Corps operations in northeast Korea.
+Almond had urged this so that logistical support could be centered there for the X Corps operations in northeast Korea.
 Not until 4 November did the minesweepers complete their work in the Wonsan inner harbor.
 Ships of the task force then stood into the harbor and pulled up alongside the dock.
 The minesweepers then continued to Hungnam where they swept a channel 32 mi long and 1600 yd wide, as well as an anchorage in the inner harbor.
 Actually, the minesweepers were busy as long as X Corps was in northeast Korea.
 Floating mines were common sights at this time off the east coast of Korea in the Wonsan-Hungnam area.
-One of the worst mine disasters occurred on 16 November, when an Army tug with a crane barge in tow struck a mine off the entrance to Wonsan Harbor and sank, with approximately thirty men lost out of forty.
+One of the worst mine disasters occurred on 16 November, when an Army tug with a crane barge in tow struck a mine off the entrance to Wonsan Harbor and sank, with approximately 30 men lost out of 40.